noxbug/pyprint/README.md

 Pyprint looks for the following files in the installation directory:
 * credentials: Contains the credentials of the email account in the following format
-    1. host e.g. ‘Outlook.office365.com’
+    + line 1: host e.g. ‘Outlook.office365.com’
-    2. username
+    + line 2: username
-    3. password (unencrypted)
+    + line 3: password (unencrypted)
 * whitelist: Contains a list of trusted email addresses